sylsau/C-Coding-Guidelines/README.md

 GT_EmergencyClosure:
 GT_emergency_closure:
 ```
-* Always on the very first level of indentation: must be immediatly noticeable
+*Goto* statements must always be on the very first level of indentation: they
+must be immediatly noticeable.

 ## Define
 *[TYPE\_]{NAME\_OF\_DEF}*